brihernandez/DigitalAirCombat/readme.md

 # Technical Overview

-The [THING] is broken down into separate modules, with all them plugging into the required `AceBase` module.
+The Digital Air Combat is broken down into separate modules, with all them plugging into the required `AceBase` module.

 ## AceBase